-On a quiet residential street in the small town of Villisca, Iowa, a horrible tragedy that continues to leave its effects on this small town occurred a century ago.
+On a quiet residential street in the small town of Villisca, Iowa, a horrible tragedy that continues to affect this small town occurred a century ago.
 The walls of this pristine home still protect the identity of a murderer who bludgeoned the entire family of Josiah Moore and two overnight guests on June 10, 1912.
 Moreover, not only do her walls hold the secret of the killer these many years later, but they also continue to house several paranormal entities.

 Nestled in the hills of southwest Iowa, Villisca is a small rural community of about 1,300 people today, but in the early 1900s, it was a bustling railroad town with about 2,500 people.